 MATH TEAM: This team is for students who like math and are interested in learning about topics not studied in regular math classes.
 Emphasis is on problem solving and preparation for math contests during the year.
 The team sponsors the St. Dominic High School Math Festival for elementary schools.

-MUSIC INC (in the name of Christ): These singers and musicians meet regularly to prepare praise and worship music for all school masses, class masses and Graduation.
+MUSIC INC: (in the name of Christ): These singers and musicians meet regularly to prepare praise and worship music for all school masses, class masses and Graduation.
 The group is open to students of all grade levels and we welcome abilities of all types among our vocalists!
-Music INC meets on Wednesdays in the Faith Formation/Campus Ministry Room (room 221) during Contact Time.
+Music INC meets on Wednesdays in the Hub (room 221) during Contact Time.

 MUSICAL: Presented each spring, the musical showcases musical, dramatic, and artistic ability as students give generously of their time and talent.

 NATIONAL ART HONOR SOCIETY: The NAHS is a local chapter of a national organization that recognizes students who excel in art and have personal qualities of good citizenship, leadership, service, and character.
 Minimum eligibility requirements are: students must be in grade 10-12, currently enrolled in an art class or have successfully completed at least one year of art at St. Dominic High School.
 Transfer students must have a letter from their art teacher and must fulfill requirements of this chapter.
 Eligible students are asked to complete an application form.
 Enrollment is limited.

 NATIONAL HONOR SOCIETY: The purpose of the National Honor Society (NHS) is to give recognition to outstanding students.
 Membership in the NHS is recognized nationally as one of the highest honors that a high school student receives.
 Membership is an honor bestowed upon a student based upon a combination of scholarship, good citizenship and personal qualities of leadership, service, attendance, and character.